Pitt Stadium: History

 The Turner Construction Company built the stadium from August 7, 1924 to September 1, 1925.
-The 791 by 691 ft venue was designed to hold a capacity of 69,400, with provisions for an upper deck that could provide for an additional 30,000 seats.
+The 791 by 691 ft venue was designed to hold a capacity of 69,400, with provisions for an upper deck that could hold an additional 30,000 seats.
 On September 26, 1925, Pitt played its first football game at the new Pitt Stadium, a 26–0 victory over Washington and Lee.

 Starting in 1929, the stadium also hosted the football team of the Carnegie Tech Tartans, which played their home games there on a split schedule with the Panthers until 1943.

 By the 1940s, new safety rules from the city fire marshal prohibited temporary bleacher seats on the rim of the stadium and in the track area.
 In order to provide comfort to larger spectators, the Department of Athletics also widened seats from 16 to 18 in, reducing the final capacity to 56,500.
 The original grass surface was replaced with AstroTurf in 1970.
 SuperTurf was installed in 1984, but after six years AstroTurf returned.
 In the late 1970s, the original 17 mi of wood seating was replaced with metal bleachers.
 Temporary lighting was installed at Pitt Stadium in 1985, but was made permanent before the 1987 season.
 A scoreboard was installed at the eastern end of the stadium in 1995; this was followed in 1997 with the installation of the PantherVision videoboard, which allowed fans to see instant replays of the games.
 The highest attended game was in 1938, when 68,918 saw the Panthers defeat Fordham 24–13 on October 29.